 There is no assessment in Core Physical Education or formal qualification.
 However it is a statutory requirement.
+Progression-where could this course take me?
 Core Physical Education gives students the opportunity to learn how to stay fit and healthy.
 By allowing students to experience a wide variety of sports could introduce students to a new hobby or interest.